torquebox/torquebox.org/news/2011-06-17-introducing-torquespec.md

 itself.

 Rather than regurgitate here what's there, take a few minutes to read its aptly-named [README] file on github.
+Go ahead.
+I'll wait.

 Basically, TorqueSpec handles all the JBoss lifecycle management and deployment.
 All you have to do is tell TorqueSpec which apps to deploy prior to running your RSpec examples and whether you want the tests to run inside or outside of TorqueBox.
 Running outside, i.e. poking at it with HTTP, is typical for end-to-end CI tests, but in-container testing can be very convenient at times.

 As your apps evolve to take advantage of the built-in [features provided by TorqueBox](/features), e.g. messaging,